Rocco-Gossmann/GoWas/Documentation/MouseInput.md

 # Mouse-Input

-The Mouse-Input is bound to the [Engine-State](./reference/EngineState.md) as the `Mouse` property.
+The mouse input is bound to the [Engine State](./reference/EngineState.md) as the `Mouse` property.
 Thus it is provided to your [Scene](./Scenes.md) through the [Engine-Lifecycle](./EngineLifecycle.md).